Stock dividends are paid on a regular basis. The vast majority are paid quarterly, a few of them monthly, semi-annual, and annually.

 The problem of quarterly dividends or other less frequent payments

-For retirees who rely on dividend income to supplement their pensions it takes a lot of organizing to make sure that bills and other obligations are paid on time.
+Firstly, for retirees who rely on dividend income to supplement their pensions it takes a lot of organizing to make sure that bills and other obligations are paid on time.
 Less frequent dividend income will be a problem for most of them.

-Secondly, the quarterly paying companies may not also pay dividends on same month or date of the month, which means that you will have inconsistent income each month.
+Secondly, the quarterly paying companies may not also pay dividends on the same month or date of the month, which means that you will have inconsistent income each month.
 You really need to be highly organized with your budgeting by writing it down on your calendar.

 Advantages of monthly dividend income